MukeshMakvana1/Finetune/README.md

-# Kaliyo AI Model Fine-Tuning & Inference
+# AI Model Fine-Tuning & Inference

 This repository contains tools for fine-tuning the TinyLlama model on a custom dataset, merging the trained LoRA adapters, and running inference with a CLI chat interface.